JohnMarohn/FreqDemod/docs/background.rst

         | \hat{x}(f) |^2 \: e^{-\imath \: 2 \pi f \tau}
     \end{split}

-This is an important result:

-    The correlation function and the power spectrum are Fourier transform pairs.

 If we define the one-sided power spectral density as

 .. math::